roytang/blog/content/posts/2008/05/shm-booster-draft-10-may-2008.md

 In hindsight, some obvious problems: Nurturer Initiate should have just been Scuzzback Scrapper if I really needed the one-drop; it has more synergy with Runes of the Deus.
 Old Ghastbark might have been better than Watchwing Scarecrow despite being one mana more expensive.

-I&'m amused by the fact that I&'m splashing two Aethertow with neither Islands nor Plains.
+I'm amused by the fact that I'm splashing two Aethertow with neither Islands nor Plains.

 Boo to NG for not providing basic lands!
 I had to desleeve some lands from some deck components I had brought along and had to proxy Islands for Mountains.